caillouc/Fiche_EPFL/Advanced_computer_architecture/Advanced_computer_architecture.md

       the nearest even $\rightarrow$ *no bias*
 * DSP Arithmetic needs
-  * Rather than having full floating point support (expensive and slow), one wants in a DSP sime *simple and fast* ad-hoc operations
+  * Rather than having full floating point support (expensive and slow), one wants in a DSP some *simple and fast* ad-hoc operations
     * MUL + ADD in a *single cycle* (MAC)
-    * *Accumulation* register fater MAC
+    * *Accumulation* register faster MAC
     * *Approximation* mechanism
   * Nouniform precision in the whole architecture
   * MAC operations tend to dominate DSP code (maybe 50% of critical code)
     $\rightarrow$ highly optimised MAC instruction
-* DSPs habe multiple memory ports
+* DSPs have multiple memory ports
 * DSP do not have caches
   * Importance of real time constraints: no data caches
-  * Sometimes caches on the instruction memory but determinism is key ins DSPs
+  * Sometimes caches on the instruction memory but determinism is key in DSPs
     * Caches under programmer control to lock-in some critical instructions
     * Turn caches into fast program memory
   * Once again, one is not after highest performance but just guaranteed minimal